-There are a range of websites that provide additional information about the 38th (Irish) Brigade and its contemporary equivalents within the British Army including:
+There are a range of websites that provide additional information about 38 (Irish) Infantry Brigade and its contemporary equivalents within the British Army including:

 The London Irish Rifles.
-Information about the existing D (London Irish Rifles) Company, London Regiment can be found by clicking here for the official MOD site.
+Find information about the existing D (London Irish Rifles) Company, London Regiment can be found by clicking here for the official MOD site.

 London Irish Rifles Regimental Association (LIRA) web site can be accessed by clicking here.